ibm-cloud-architecture/ibm-cloud-stencils/README.md

 ![Ribbon](/images/ribbon.png)

-### Adding Icons
+### Adding Objects

 #### Containers
 1. Add a provided Visio container and resize as desired.
 2. If an existing container name is not desired you can delete the container name to save space.
 3. If a container logo is desired you can place one of the provided container logos on the container border.
-The container logos are not provided directly with ithe provided containers because objects in containers cannot be saved as master containers.
-4. if an object will be placed over multiple containers simultanenously the containers must be locked under FORMAT then unlocked after the object has been put into position.

 ![ContainerWithLogo](/images/containerwithlogo.png)